The Women of the Drupal Community

 What are some other aspects of the Drupal community that you're involved in?

-I'm still in the learning phase of Drupal CMS.
+I'm still in the learning phase of Drupal.
 I enjoy attending events and conferences to learn more about what’s new in Drupal and develop my skills.

 How do you think we can help empower women in tech and work toward better gender inclusion?